 And promotion?
-Well, I have had a look at some of the advertisements currently used to puff global branded products.
+Well, I have had a look at some of the advertisements currently used to puff global branded products, which you can see in WN this month.
 Above are samples of the flagship of a \$US 500 million campaign launched all over the world this year by PepsiCo, the leading manufacturer of fatty salty energy-dense snack products.
-This is what people all over India, China - and Syria and Pakistan - are being plugged into, using multi-media and social media, as I write and as you read this.
+This is what people all over India, China - and Syria and Pakistan - are being plugged into, using multi-media and social media, as I write and as you read this?
 In Riyadh recently my jaded senses were bombarded with advertisements for junk food and soft drinks, everywhere.
 What impact does this ruthless and aggressive marketing have on impressionable young people?
 Is industry seriously interested in improving public health?
 This is what the chief executive officers and public relations executives say.
 Tell that to the marketing boys.